willems04/openshop/readme.md

 # FEEL FREE TO EXPLORE!

-This repository is meant to showcase my learning journey.
-I'm proud of how far I've come and excited to continue learning new web development skills!
+This repository showcases my learning journey.
+I'm proud of how far I've come and excited to keep learning new web development skills.

 Have questions or suggestions?
 Feel free to reach out!